 If you have occasional asthma symptoms, now is a good time to see your GP for an asthma review.

-The recommendation is for one Flu Vaccine per year.
+The recommendation is for one flu vaccination per year.
 There is insufficient data to support two vaccinations in one year.
-Except for patients who have had organ or stem cell transplant in that year.
-If you have any further queries related to this, please discuss with your GP.

 The flu is a contagious respiratory disease caused by influenza viruses.
 It can affect the nose, throat and lungs.
 It is not the same as the common cold or COVID-19.
 The flu vaccination will only protect you against influenza.

-If you have been prescribed a preventer to be taken seasonally, we suggest that you visit your GP for an asthma review to discuss when the best time to commence your preventer.
-Please do not wait until you are showing asthma symptoms.
+If you have been prescribed a preventer to be taken seasonally, we suggest that you visit your doctor for an asthma review to discuss when the best time to commence your preventer.
+Please do not wait until asthma symptoms appear.

 If you have read that people should avoid taking steroids in the treatment of COVID-19 please be aware that this refers to ORAL corticosteroids and does not include INHALED corticosteroids.